• Free shipping on all orders

 Some hormonal imbalances can be corrected with appropriate treatment.
 A veterinarian should run specific tests to diagnose and suggest dietary changes or treatment options.
 Alongside treating the principal cause of the imbalance, scratching and scabbing relief can be provided with the help of things such as warm baths, a humidifier, apple cider vinegar, and calendula.

 Diet can have a serious effect on a dog’s skin and health.
 When there are vitamin and mineral deficiencies, skin problems can develop.
 The skin and hair can start to look limp overall with dry, flaky skin, sores, and scabs.
-An unhealthy skin easily develops secondary infections and is very vulnerable to parasites damage.
-If your dog is developing crusty scabs on their back but has no other symptoms, there is a chance that their diet is not meeting its nutritional requirements.
+Unhealthy skin easily develops secondary infections and is very vulnerable to parasites damage.
+If your dog is developing crusty scabs on their back but has no other symptoms, there is a chance that their diet is not meeting their nutritional requirements.

 Treatment